 Timofei Tarakanov was a Russian American Company fur trader who was overseer of many of the company's hunting groups in North America.
 He was in charge of the sea otter hunting crew that sailed on the Russian ship Il'mena in 1814.

-A Russian American Company fur trader, Boris Tarasov was in charge of the hunting group taken to San Nicolas Island on the ship Forester in 1815.
+A Russian American Company fur trader, Boris Tarasov was in charge of the sea otter hunting crew taken to San Nicolas Island on the ship Forester in 1815.

-American sea captain Isaac Whittemore worked with the Russian American Company transporting hunters and trading furs.
+American sea captain Isaac Whittemore worked with the Russian American Company transporting sea otter hunters and trading furs.
 Whittemore was wrongly connected to the massacre of the Nicoleños.